 It’s even more important in delivering food products.
 Signs of spoilage might not be apparent at first because microbes haven’t reached the critical number.
 However, after a few hours, the unpleasant odours became apparent.
 Perhaps that’s because during delivery the temperature was not regulated properly.
 The conditions became a thriving environment for the initial bacteria to grow and reproduce.

 Why reliable visual indicators are important

-There are visual indicators that show if there’s mishandling (e.g. unacceptable level of impacts, vibrations, tilting) or temperature deviation (either lower or higher temperatures than acceptable range).
+There are visual indicators available that show if there’s been any mishandling (e.g. unacceptable level of impacts, vibrations, tilting) or temperature deviation (either lower or higher temperatures than the acceptable range).

 Here at ShockWatch, we have a complete range of solutions for damage prevention of goods during delivery and handling.
 We have indicators for unacceptable temperature deviation, tilting, shock and vibration.
 Contact us today and let’s discuss how you can gain more control over the deliveries you received.